Denver Pedestrian Accident Attorneys

 - Physical therapy and other rehabilitative treatment costs

-- General damages are also non-economic and do not have receipts or tangible ways to calculate these expenses.
-These are unseen losses.
-While they are unseen, they still make an enormous impact on a victim’s life.
+General damages are non-economic and do include receipts or tangible ways to calculate these expenses.
+These are unseen losses that still make an enormous impact on a victim’s life.
 Examples include:

 - Loss of the pleasures of life